JONSASSE/432-2018/projects/project2/APPROVED.md

 Abhishek Deshpande & Sandra Silva Camargo | Predicting *C. diff.* infection in lung transplant recipients Jenny Feng & Xin Xin Yu | Factors Influencing Patient Satisfaction at VA Hospitals Dongze He & Andrew Shan | Hyperlipidemia and fibrosis in obese patients after surgical intervention

-## Proposals Currently Under Revision (2)

-*If you've been asked to do a revision*, edit your submission accordingly, by Wednesday **2018-04-18 at NOON**.

-- Hyun Jo Kim
-- Bilal Zonjy

 ## First Choice of Time Slot (note that a schedule will be posted soon)